Atlantic Indigenous Economic Development Integrated Research Program

-The Atlantic Aboriginal Economic Development Integrated Research Program (AAEDIRP) is a unique research program formed in 2007 through partnerships between the member communities of the Atlantic Policy Congress of First Nations Chiefs Secretariat, the Inuit of Labrador,15 Atlantic universities, and 3 government funders.
+The Atlantic Indigenous Economic Development Integrated Research Program (AIEDIRP) is a unique research program formed in 2007 through partnerships between the member communities of the Atlantic Policy Congress of First Nations Chiefs Secretariat, the Inuit of Labrador,15 Atlantic universities, and 3 government funders.

 1. Fund and Facilitate Research on Aboriginal Economic Development